seancorfield/honeysql/doc/clause-reference.md

 a simple column name.
 The second is an expression and its alias.
 The third is a simple column name and its alias.

+An alias can be a simple name (a keyword or a symbol) or a string.
+An alias containing a dot (`.`) is treated as a single name for quoting purposes.
+Otherwise, a simple name will be formatted using table and column name rules (including `-` to `_` translation).
+An alias specified as a string will not get the `-` to `_` translation.
+There may be other contexts where you need to refer to an alias but don't want the table/column rules applied to it, e.g., in an `:order-by` clause.
+You can use the special syntax `[:alias :some.thing]` to tell HoneySQL to treat `:some.thing` as an alias instead of a table/column name reference.

 `:select-distinct` works the same way but produces `SELECT DISTINCT`.

 > Google BigQuery support: to provide `SELECT * EXCEPT ..` and `SELECT * REPLACE ..` syntax, HoneySQL supports a vector starting with `:*` or the symbol `*` followed by except columns and/or replace expressions as columns: